levelten/google-analytics-plus-wp/readme.txt

 - Page Scrolling Depth
 - Custom event categories, actions and labels using annotated HTML elements

-With Open Google Analytics+ for WP you can use custom dimensions to track:
+With Google Analytics+ for WP you can use custom dimensions to track:

 - Authors
 - Publication year